-Q+Art: Artist Tiffany Sutton Captures ‘Black Body Radiation’ in Her Long Exposure Photographs
+Tiffany Sutton Captures ‘Black Body Radiation’ in Her Long Exposure Photographs [Interview]

 Photographer Tiffany Sutton began snapping photos of family and friends after being gifted a Kodak camera one Christmas in her early teens.
-Primarily self-taught, Sutton now works exclusively with Black women as a way to reconnect with herself and explore social issues that directly impact Black lives.
-In her Black Body Radiation series, Sutton photographs Black women in mundane, intimate settings, creating a narrative that’s been largely ignored by mainstream media.
+Primarily self-taught, Tiffany now works exclusively with Black women to reconnect with herself and explore social issues that directly impact Black lives.
+In her Black Body Radiation series, Tiffany photographs Black women in mundane, intimate settings, creating a narrative that’s largely ignored by mainstream media.

-Sutton’s narrative-based photographs place Black women and their experiences, however trivial, front and center: “I am determined to catch every moment in the subjects’ life,” she writes, often traveling to on-site locations where she captures women in their bedrooms or backyards.
-In abstracting her portraits, Sutton encourages us to look closely at multiple meanings, our dual perceptions, and the infinite possibilities contained inside one person.
+Tiffany’s narrative-based photographs place Black women and their experiences, however trivial, front and center: “I am determined to catch every moment in the subjects’ life,” she writes, often traveling to on-site locations where she captures women in their bedrooms or backyards.
+In abstracting her portraits, Tiffany encourages us to look closely at multiple meanings, our dual perceptions, and the infinite possibilities contained inside one person.

-Drawing on Black feminist thought, the photographer captures her subjects in a state of natural grace that exudes an easiness of spirit and a comforting intimacy.
-In doing so, Sutton creates a safe space for her subjects to express themselves as the protagonists of their own lives, rather than a side character in someone else’s story.
+Drawing on Black feminist thought, Tiffany captures her subjects in a state of natural grace that exudes an easiness of spirit and a comforting intimacy.
+In doing so, Tiffany creates a safe space for her subjects to express themselves as the protagonists of their own lives rather than a side character in someone else’s story.